Showing posts with label peach. Show all posts

 I bought lottery tickets at the connecting store.

-Back at the hotel, we climbed into bed for it had been a long day.
+We climbed into bed at the Hotel because it had been a long day.

 Day 2: Saturday, May 25, 2013

-We both got up took showers, packed, ate waffles with fruit and fruit juice for breakfast then loaded the van and started our journal to Orlando Florida.
-We filled up with gas at the Summit in Columbus Georgia $60.50.
+We both got up, took showers, packed, ate waffles with fruit and juice for breakfast, loaded the van, and started our journey to Orlando, Florida.
+We filled up with gas at the Summit in Columbus, Georgia, for $60.50.

-Along the way, we stopped at Marks Melon Patch in Dawson Georgia for hubby wanted some boiled peanuts.
-I took out my camera, I started taking pictures.
-I saw an outhouse next to the fruit stand I opened the door.
+Along the way, we stopped at Marks Melon Patch in Dawson, Georgia, because Hubby wanted some boiled peanuts.
+I took out my camera and started taking pictures.
+I saw an outhouse next to the fruit stand, so I opened the door.

 Outhouse